Armenian illuminated manuscripts: Other colonies

 Apart from Crimea, the oldest and most important manuscript is a part of the Bible copied and illustrated in Bologna (Matenadaran, Ms. 2705) which dates from the late 12th century, it is known for its rich ornamentation.
-According to the latest researches.
+According to the latest research.
 After the fall of Constantinople in 1204, a number of painters emigrated to Italy, "where they exercised until the beginning of the 14th century a significant influence on the development of the arts.
 The illustrations in the Bologna Bible are of refined elegance and bear witness to a certain artistic taste.
 The tones are soft and very nuanced, the shapes are modeled with great finesse of detail, while the compositions reveal an unusual mastery.
 The Western contribution is manifested in the appearance of new subjects, such as the Apocalypse".

-From the 15th century onwards, without being totally assimilated to Catholicism, many Armenians converted, but remained faithful to their original culture.
+From the 15th century onwards, without being totally assimilated into Catholicism, many Armenians converted but remained faithful to their original culture.
 In these vital periods, the first printed Armenian book was published in 1511 in Venice.
 At the beginning of the 18th century, an Armenian monastery was founded by Mkhitar Sebastatsi on San Lazzaro degli Armeni, an island not far from Venice.
 Its congregation had and still has a rich library of a collection of manuscripts, a museum and a publishing house that make this place an island of Armenian culture on the territory of Italy.